Government incentives for CHP schemes

 For Further Information

-See CHPQA GN44 (Issue 5) for more details.
-Whilst policy responsibility for the CfD policy lies with DECC, a CfD is a private law contract between the generator and the Low Carbon Contracts Company, a Government-owned company.
+- See following CHPQA Guidance Notes for more details.
+Whilst policy responsibility for the CfD policy lies with BEIS, a CfD is a private law contract between the generator and the Low Carbon Contracts Company, a Government-owned company.

 The Feed-in Tariff does not apply in Northern Ireland and there is no alternative policy in place.